 - Dry out the sweet potatoes before baking.
 Potatoes hold a lot of water.
 After slicing them into fries, sprinkle some sea salt on them and let them sit for about 20 minutes on paper towels.
 You’ll notice after you do that there’s a lot of moisture on them.
 Pat them dry before proceeding with the recipe.

 - Smaller fries are less likely to be limp.
 Even though longer more uniform fries look delicious, after baking they can quickly become limp and soggy.
 This is less likely with shorter cut fries.
 The solution?
 Cut the longer strips (matchsticks) in half.

-- Flip halfway through and/or use a baking rack.
+- Halfway through, make sure you flip the fries unless you’re using a baking rack.
 This is a great thing to do even if you are using a baking rack because you’re forced to monitor the fries and can remove any that are about to burn.
 Plus, you’ll have a more even faux-fried coating on them.

 - Use a sharp knife or mandolin to cut the sweet potato.
 This is CRUCIAL.
 You can avoid a really tragic kitchen accident by having the proper tools.
 Make sure the sweet potato is firmly in place before beginning to cut and make sure you have moved all of your fingers out of the way.